fantagero/the-mars-roller-challenge/README.md

 ```
 Program will print out data from input and output files and processed result in 'Actual Outputs' section.
 Processed result contains final co-ordinates of the rovers in sequential order.
-In order input data is invalid program will throw appropriate exception:
-- GridPositionBusyException
-- GridPositionOutOfRangeException
-- InputFileReadException
-- IllegalArgumentException

-Supported error messages are in the file:
-- src/main/java/com/grubtech/exception/ErrorMessages.java

 ```
 Test Inputs:
 5 5